Training on the Human Side of High-Stakes Work.

 Organizational approaches to sustainable practice

-Half-day workshops: approximately 3 hours, includes discussion and Q&A
+- Half-day workshops: approximately 3 hours, including discussion and Q&A.

 All sessions are available virtually or in person.